 Phillips’ thinking is in line with the advice doctors have given out for years: if your family has a history of allergies, you should not expose your baby to pets and their allergenic dander.
 But what scientists thought they knew about early exposures to things that are allergenic is being turned on its head.
 Evidence has been growing in recent years to point to one startling fact: having a dog around a baby in its early life can actually prevent allergies from developing.

-In 2011, for instance, researchers at the Henry Ford Hospital in Detroit drew illuminating findings from their long-running Childhood Allergy Study.
+Back in 2011, for instance, researchers at the Henry Ford Hospital in Detroit drew illuminating findings from their long-running Childhood Allergy Study.
 They showed that, at least for boys, being exposed to a dog in the first year of life reduced the risk of being sensitized to dogs 18 years later by 50 percent.
-For girls it was less, but having a dog in the house as an infant still made them 33 percent less likely to have an allergy to dogs going into adulthood than those who did not live with a dog.
+For girls it was less.
+But having a dog in the house as an infant still made girls in the study 33 percent less likely to have dog allergy as a late teen, wheh compared to those who didn’t live with a dog.

 This “dog protective effect” doesn’t just apply to animal allergies, but to the spectrum of allergic conditions as a whole, from hay fever to eczema, asthma and even food allergies.
 Many leading scientists are now so certain of this effect that they are moving past “whether” it happens to “why” it happens.

 What is it about dogs that turns them into protectors of their young owners, helping them to escape allergies?
 Not only that, but what does this mean for people who are having children today?